Home > Docs > Implementing Google Consent Mode v2

 • Restricting the use of cookies for personalized advertising and cross-device tracking.

 4. Data Processing: Google Consent Mode ensures that any data collected in restricted mode complies with the user’s consent preferences and applicable privacy regulations.
-This helps website owners maintain transparency and respect user privacy while still gathering essential analytics data.
+This helps website owners maintain transparency and respect user privacy while gathering essential analytics data.

 Overall, Google Consent Mode provides a flexible approach for website owners to balance the need for analytics and advertising insights with user privacy preferences and regulatory compliance.